Yukkurim/yks-python/README.md

-# yks-python
+# YKS Player for Client
-YKS Player for Python
+YKS Player for Client